Chemist: Ethics

 This code of ethics was codified in a 2016 conference held in Kuala Lumpur, Malaysia, run by the American Chemical Society.
 The points listed are inspired by the 2015 Hague Ethical Guidelines.

+Some chemists' organizations keep their own codes of ethics.
+For example, the American Chemical Society developed its first "Chemist's Creed" in 1965 and maintains an ethical code today.

 Honors and awards

 The highest honor awarded to chemists is the Nobel Prize in Chemistry, awarded since 1901, by the Royal Swedish Academy of Sciences.